lil-lab/cb2/README.md

 git submodule update
 ```

-### Server
+### Python Dependencies

-We recommend you setup a separate virtual environment for the server.
+We recommend you setup a virtual environment for the python dependencies.
 Here's a quick intro:

 * Create the venv with: `python3 -m venv <env_name>` (run once).
 * Enter the venv with: `source <env_name>/bin/activate`